kedro-org/kedro/docs/source/configuration/advanced_configuration.md

   random_state: 3
 ```

-### How to load credentials through environment variables?
+### How to load credentials through environment variables
 The [`OmegaConfigLoader`](/kedro.config.OmegaConfigLoader) enables you to load credentials from environment variables.
 To achieve this you have to use the `OmegaConfigLoader` and the `omegaconf` [`oc.env` resolver](https://omegaconf.readthedocs.io/en/2.3_branch/custom_resolvers.html#oc-env).
 To use the `OmegaConfigLoader` in your project, set the `CONFIG_LOADER_CLASS` constant in your [`src/<package_name>/settings.py`](settings.md):